CescoP81/GalileiOstiglia/4a/Informatica/UD 4 - Liste/readme.md

 - [x] showLista Show all nodes of a list.
 - [x] writeToFile Open a file and write the structures of the list in it.
 - [x] loadFromFile Open a file and read each structure and create a list with them.

+**p03.c**
+Example of a list with nodes containing a structure.
+- [x] Add a new node to the head of the list.
+- [x] Show all nodes of a list.
+- [x] Order all elements in a list.
+- [x] Order all elements in a list by surname.
+User can choose the order type Ascendig or Descending.
+- [x] Ordered add of an element to the list.